Silicon Valley Real Estate

-KitchenAre you considering purchasing a home warranty for your Silicon Valley home?
-Most transactions in Santa Clara County do include the offer, by the seller, to buy a home protection plan for the buyer.
-The home warranty gives the buyer and seller both ˜peace of mind regarding any surprises after the close of escrow.
+What is a home warranty - photo with very old furnaceAre you considering purchasing a home warranty for your Silicon Valley home?
+The home warranty gives the buyer and seller both “peace of mind” regarding any surprises after the close of escrow.
 It is a one year policy, so at the end of that year, the homeowner may want to renew it or purchase a new policy.

 How do you make the best selection for your needs?

 Its a good idea to get some basic information on plan coverage generally.
-The Home Warranty Association of California provides useful information on this subject.
-The link is http://www.warrantyassn.com/hwac/about_hwac.htm.
-Request brochures (or read them online) from a few of the companies listed below.
+The California Home Service Contract Association (CHSCA) provides useful information on this subject.
+The link is http://www.homeservicecontract.org/state-associations/california/ Request brochures (or read them online) from a few of the companies listed below.
 There will be some differences in coverage, cost, and co-payment.
+This page lists members who sell home warranties in CA.

 What are some things you should consider when purchasing a home warranty in Silicon Valley?